rubanasyeda/LSi-Team-Vision/README.md

 ### **Week 6 (April 22 - April 28)**
 - Develop and test alert mechanisms in the early warning system.
 - Conduct initial internal testing and collect feedback.
-- Implement final improvements based on testing feedback.
-- Finalize dashboard and ensure user-friendliness.

 ### **Week 7 (April 29 - May 4)**
 - Gather user feedback and refine the system.
 - Prepare final documentation and user guides.
 - Present project outcomes.

+### Notes
+-have a data pipeline
+-have a training set
+- what r risk with dataset
+- understand the dataset
+- -(add actions and then outcomes)